microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Variables.md

 - `RuleName` - The name of the rule.
 - `TargetObject` - The object currently being processed on the pipeline.
+- `TargetName` - The name of the object currently being processed on the pipeline.
+This property will automatically bind to `TargetName` or `Name` properties of the object if they exist.

 Syntax: